-SEND Support Plan: A document containing a 1 page profile and a detailed action plan describing the goals and provision to meet the SEN. Example here: SEND-Support-Plan-example.pdf (creativeschools.co.uk)
+Enhanced Learning Support Plan, which may also be referred to as a SEND Support Plan: A document containing a 1 page profile for learners with more complex needs.
+There is a detailed action plan describing the goals and provision from a range of professionals to meet the SEND.

-Education Health and Care Plan (EHCP) : Where the school has done everything it can to identify, assess and meet the SEN of the child using the school and local offer resources and they are still not making the any progress, the school or parents may consider requesting an Education, Health and Care assessment.
+Education Health and Care Plan (EHCP): Where the school has done everything it can to identify, assess and meet the SEN of the child using the school and local offer resources and they are still not making the any progress, the school or parents may consider requesting an Education, Health and Care assessment.
 The process for requesting an EHCP assessment in Islington can be found on the Council's Local Offer website. www.islington.gov.uk/localoffer